Hello. Thank you for visiting this page.

 - media (including social media)

-- social relations (for example: family, friends, community, etc.)
+- social relations (family, friends, community, etc.)

 Participants: Who are you researching?

 In this research, I am looking for children and adults (no age limit) with a multicultural background and a Japan connection.
 If you have received some Japanese schooling (in Japan or overseas) and identify with one or more of the following, please let me know:

 - spent some of their childhood outside of Japan (3 months or more before age 18),

 - have one or more parent(s) who were born overseas,

 - have one or more parent(s) who are ethnic minorities in Japan,

 - grew up bilingual/multilingual as a result of mobility, schooling, media, friends, family, etc.